name8421/SFML_Online_Games/README.md

 The instructions for each game is planned to be added.

-  The implementation of the SFML-game comes from github.
+The implementation of the SFML-game: www.bilibili.com BV1ME411K7yg

+linux intstall SFML: apt-get install libsfml-dev
+                     or visit official website of SFML.